learn-co-curriculum/react-ts-forms-lab/README.md

 of all the previous topics from this section, including initializing state, passing data and callback functions as props, and working with events.

+To get started, fork and clone this lab.
+Once cloned, run `npm install && npm start` to get the project running.
+Don't forget to run `npm test` once you've completed the deliverables to ensure you've passed them all correctly.

+> **Note**: The tests for the two components you'll be working on are
+> opinionated, meaning it expects certain variables to be used in certain
+> situations.
+Read the instructions carefully as we tell you what variables you
+> will need.

 ## Deliverables

+As you complete this lab, don't forget to add or edit types where needed.
+If you find yourself using a custom type/interface multiple times throughout several files, consider creating a separate `types.ts` file in the `data` folder and define your repeated types there.
+You can then import any types defined and exported from that file wherever it is necessary.
+If you've forgotten how to do so, look back at the **React Forms Submit** lesson.

+> **Note**: This is not necessary to pass tests or the lab, just something to
+> consider if you prefer this type of workflow!

 ### Filter